ultraio/docs-blockchain/docs/tutorials/uniq-factories/factory-management/how-to-add-first-hand-purchase-using-toolkit.md

 -   Created a Uniq Factory.
 Follow the [Factory creation guide](../creating-uniq-factories/how-to-create-uniq-metadata.md) for details.
 -   Your account must have sufficient UOS tokens for transactions and fees.
 If you don't have tokens, see [how to use Faucet](../../fundamentals/tutorial-obtain-token-and-purchase-ram.md) for Testnet or [how to buy UOS](../../guides/how-to-buy-uos.md) for Mainnet.
-- A developer account on the Ultra Testnet or Mainnet and to be logged into the Ultra Toolkit.
-If you don't have it, please follow our previous tutorial: [Tutorial - Log in to the Ultra Toolkit](../../fundamentals/tutorial-login-to-toolkit.md).
+- A developer account on the Ultra Testnet or Mainnet and to be logged into the Ultra Tool Kit.
+If you don't have it, please follow our previous tutorial: [Tutorial - Log in to the Ultra Tool Kit](../../fundamentals/tutorial-login-to-toolkit.md).

 ## Goal